Palestinian leader apologizes for speech

-Jerusalem (CNN)Palestinian Authority President Mahmoud Abbas has apologized for remarks in a recent speech that were widely condemned anti-Semitic.
+Jerusalem (CNN)Palestinian Authority President Mahmoud Abbas has apologized for remarks in a recent speech that were widely condemned as anti-Semitic.

 In a statement released by his office, Abbas said he did not intend to cause offense in a speech to the Palestinian National Council on Monday, in which he claimed the Holocaust was driven not by anti-Semitism but by a reaction to the financial activities of European Jews.